 Science is the human effort to understand the history of the natural world and the working of the natural world with observable physical evidence.
 In this article, we will be discussing more science, its subcategories and most importantly the origin and history of science.

-Science is the intellectual and practical activity comprised of the systematic study of the structure and behavior of every natural and physical objects and phenomena through observation and experiment.
-In simple terms, Science is knowledge of the nature.
+Science is the intellectual and practical activity comprised of the systematic study of the structure and behaviour of every natural and physical object and phenomena through observation and experiment.
+In simple terms, Science is knowledge of nature.
+Science can be defined as:

-Natural sciences – The study of material world
+- Natural Sciences – The study of the material world

 The history of science is the study of the development of science and scientific knowledge, in both natural sciences and social science.
 A scientist is a person who studies science in a systematic way to acquire knowledge to further describe the natural world in a scientific method.
 The term ‘Scientist’ was first coined by William Whewell in 19th century.

-Earlier, advice and knowledge used to flow in the medium of oral tradition from generation to generation.
-For example there are evidences that even before the development of writing system, the cultivation of maize was domesticated.
+- Earlier, advice and knowledge used to flow in the medium of oral tradition from generation to generation.
+For example, there are pieces of evidence that even before the development of the writing system, the cultivation of maize was domesticated.

 - Scientific revolution brought a change in ancient thought and classical physics.
 Nicolaus Copernicus re-modelled the heliocentric model of the solar system described by Aristarchus of Samos.
 Johannes Kepler developed the very first model of planetary motion in the early 17th century, which suggested that the planets follow elliptical orbits, with the Sun at one focus of the ellipse.